Join our summer or seasonal staff at Mo-Ranch!

 Step 2: Then read over the summer staff job descriptions at the bottom of this page for our open job postings and decide which one(s) might suit you best.

-You can apply online from the link below, or download the appropriate application (Summer/Day Camp Counselor application is different) from the apply page and mail or email it to us.
+You can apply online from the link below, or download the appropriate application from the apply page and mail or email it to us.
 Note: all applicants who are offered a position must submit to drug screening by urinalysis and a criminal background check.

 What Kind Of Jobs Are Available?

-Positions will be open for summer camp counselors, counselor for the arts, lifeguards, videographer/summer photographer, outdoor education, program staff, bookstore/gift shop, guest services agent, dining services, meeting services, facilities and housekeeping.
+Positions will be open for lifeguards, program videographer/summer photographer, outdoor education, program staff, bookstore/gift shop clerk, guest services agent, dining services, meeting services, facilities and housekeeping.
+For camp jobs, please visit our camp job page here.

 Are There Age Requirements?